PGMorena/LWC/Communication between Components.md

 # Parent to child
-To invoke child function from parent you need to do the below steps:
+To invoke child function from parent, you need to do the below steps:
 1. Anonate child function with @api
 2. Use this.template.querySelector to access component in parent's javascript function.
 ```javascript